 Use one or both of the following solutions for inside the mouth:

-Rinse mouth with cleaning solution for 30 seconds after meals and at bedtime (4-5 times daily) during the entire healing period.
+Rinse mouth with cleaning solution for 30 seconds in the morning and at bedtime during the entire healing period.
+Rinse with water after eating or drinking.
 Cleaning too often or with too strong a rinse can cause discoloration and irritation of your mouth and piercing.

 For the first three to five days: significant swelling, light bleeding, bruising, and/or tenderness.

 After that: Some swelling, light secretion of a whitish yellow fluid (not pus).

 A piercing may seem healed before the healing process is complete.
 This is because they heal from the outside in, and although it feels fine, the tissue remains fragile on the inside.
 Be patient, and keep cleaning throughout the entire healing period.

 Even healed piercings can shrink or close in minutes after having been there for years!
 This varies from person to person; if you like your piercing, keep jewelry in-do not leave the hole empty.

 Each body is unique and healing times vary considerably.
 If you have any questions, please contact us.

 These guidelines are based on a combination of vast professional experience, common sense, research and extensive clinical practice.
 This is not to be considered a substitute for medical advice from a doctor.
 If you suspect an infection, seek medical attention.
 Be aware that many doctors have not received specific training regarding piercing.